craigsapp/midifile/README.md

 	<a href="http://midifile.sapp.org/class/MidiEvent">MidiEvent</a>
 </td><td>
 	The primary storage unit for MidiMessages in a MidiFile.
-The class consists of a tick timestamp (delta or abolute) and a vector of MIDI message bytes (or Standard MIDI File meta messages).
+The class consists of a tick timestamp (delta or absolute) and a vector of MIDI message bytes (or Standard MIDI File meta messages).
 </td></tr>